Having the right metal detecting digging tools is of the utmost importance.

-Try to stick with a good brand name like Roughneck, Draper or Silverline when choosing your micro shovel.
-The Roughneck shovel has lasted me a good few years now and only cost me £12 as I recall.
+Try to stick with a good brand name like Roughneck, Draper, or Silverline when choosing your micro shovel.
+The Roughneck shovel has lasted me a good few years now.

 Pro’s: Long-lasting, Durable, Compact, cheap.

 I personally have never got on well with the Folding Shovels and they have always played hell with my back, so I imagine for someone taller it would be worse.
-Fully unfolded it’s a very small 480mm in length.
+Fully unfolded it’s a very small 425mm in length.

 That being said it is a metal detecting digging shovel that is often recommended or sought after.

-IF you have to have one then there is only one that I will recommend.
-The Fobachi Folding military shovel.
+IF you have to have one then there is only one that I will recommend The Youndo Folding camping shovel.

 It’s very small and fits into its own carry case, it has a serrated edge on one side to help cut through roots and turf.
-It’s made of tempered forged steel and the body is of a high carbon steel.
+It’s made of tempered forged steel and the body is of high carbon steel.
 It can be used as a pick or a shovel.
 If you’re thirsty, it has a built-in bottle opener.

-As you will see from the reviews on Amazon it’s probably one of, if not the best military trenching tool available in the UK.
+As you will see from the reviews on Amazon it’s probably one of, if not the best military trenching tools available in the UK.
 I imagine the appeal of a folding military shovel is its size and portability.
 They do work and I have used them previously I just found that it caused my back troubles.

 Pro’s: Durable, strong, compact, highly portable, low price.